 d.
 Floors: May be replaced with .028 inch steel or .040 inch aluminum.

 e.
 Frame: Back halved cars must use stock frame for car body used.
 Properly reinforced stepped frames permitted.
 Cross members may only be altered or relocated for engine or transmission clearance.
 Additional members may be added for roll cage installation.
-Tube chassis cars may use any properly reinforced frame.
+Tube chassis cars may use any properly reinforced frame. f.
+Grille: Must be full production for make, model and year claimed.
+Covering in front of grille prohibited.
+Vehicle must retain stock head lamps, tail lamps and turn signals.
+Lights need not be operational.
+(Outlaw class not applicable.)

 g.
 Hood/Scoop: Hood required in all classes.
 Hood may be modified to clear intake manifold.
 Era-correct (snorkel, lump) hood scoop required.
 Cowl induction scoops permitted on 1967-70 GM vehicles only.
 No aero scoops permitted.